 It seems with every wedding I shoot, I learn some new tidbit of helpful information I want to pass along to future brides.
 Truthfully, I’ve learned a lot of things the hard way in this job - nothing that ever was detrimental to a wedding day, but just things that could’ve been better planned on my part.
 And sometimes I notice things outside of my control that could’ve been helpful to do differently.

 I do share as many helpful tips with my couples as I can, and some things are dependent on the specific wedding.
 But these gems of advice apply to just about every wedding there is.
-If you’re in the thick of wedding planning, hopefully you find this advice useful!
+If you’re soon to be engaged or in the thick of wedding planning, hopefully you find this helpful!

 1. Do a hair and makeup trial beforehand